Quantitation of dsDNA Assay Concentrations Using DeNovix Fluorescence Assays

 Other Resources

-About DeNovix, Inc.
+About DeNovix Inc.

-DeNovix Inc. is an instrumentation company that designs, manufactures and sells laboratory equipment to meet the demands of today’s evolving life science technologies.
+DeNovix Inc. is an instrumentation company that designs, manufactures and sells award-winning laboratory equipment to meet the demands of today’s evolving life science technologies.
 Our focus is on providing innovative products and outstanding customer support.
 DeNovix is equipped with the financial, commercial and technical resources to deliver breakthrough products for your research success.

 DeNovix offers the DS-11 Series Spectrophotometer/Fluorometer which combines fluorescence analysis and 1uL UV-Vis in the same instrument.
-Coupled with our new suite of dsDNA Fluorescence assays, DeNovix instruments provide a wider quantification range than any other instrument.
+Coupled with our suite of RNA and dsDNA Fluorescence assays, DeNovix instruments provide a wider quantification range than any other instrument.

-Last updated: Apr 11, 2023 at 7:21 AM
+Last updated: Dec 13, 2024 at 6:30 AM

 Citations